openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

-- (0) Check what happens when deposit is 0
 - (0) Setup __ReentrancyGuard_init and then Try ways of breaking the contract such as sell and then call depositEarnings lastMonthIncDeposited
 - (0) check expiry date correct in permit and set up tests with current time
 - (0) forge coverage in test, then disable.
 Also comment.
 Test all functions should be paused